 Students may be awarded credit for the Advanced Placement (AP) program of the College Board if a score of three or higher is achieved on the examination provided by the AP program.
-Scores must be sent directly from the College Board to the Admissions Office at Southern State.
-Additional information about the AP program is available from high school guidance offices, the Records Office at Southern State, or by contacting the College Board, Princeton, NJ.
+Scores must be sent directly from the College Board to the Admissions Office at Southe n State.
+Additional information about the AP program is available from high school guidance office, the Records Office at Southe n State, or by contacting the College Board, Princeton, NJ.